bd-R/bdclean-guide/docs/02-Shiny-app.md

 ### The Darwin Cloud dictionary

 The Darwin Cloud dictionary [@DarwinCloud], is a lookup table that accumulates different variations in DwC field names from different publishers.
-This valuable dictionary was created and is maintained by the Kurator project (http://kurator.acis.ufl.edu/kurator-web/), which provides workflow tools for data quality improvement of biodiversity data, via a user-friendly web interface.
+This valuable and critical dictionary was created and is maintained by the Kurator project (http://kurator.acis.ufl.edu/kurator-web/), which provides workflow tools for data quality improvement of biodiversity data, via a user-friendly web interface.
+The development of bdDwC was inspired by [Kurator's own Darwinizer](https://github.com/kurator-org/kurator-validation/wiki/CSV-File-Darwinizer target="_blank").

 #### Updating the Darwin Cloud {-}